louispthi/weatherpredict/README.md

  - Mean Absolute Error: 2.55 degrees celsius
  - Median Absolute Error: 1.93 degrees celsius

-There was no significant difference between Ridge regression and linear regression, probably in part due to the fact that we removed independant parameters with high correlation.
+There was no significant difference between Lasso regression, Ridge regression and linear regression.
+This is surprising because there is a high correlation between some variables, so we would have expected to see a higher alpha parameter.
+We will need further analysis.